-- NSC 103L, Intro. to Biology I Lab

-- FED 102, Educational Foundations

-- FED 204, Developmental Psychology

-- FED 300, Educational Psychology

-- ECI 232, Math and Science for Teachers

-- 4. Complete a satisfactory departmental interview with ECE faculty.

-- 5. Successfully complete a one-page written composition as assigned by the Department of Education.
+- FED 204, Developmental Psychology - FED 300, Educational Psychology - ECI 232, Math and Science for Teachers - 4.
+Complete a satisfactory departmental interview with Education faculty. - 5.
+Successfully complete a one-page written composition as assigned by the Department of Education. - 6.
+Complete the Declaration Phase of the Professional Portfolio.

-TEP STUDENT RETENTION: To remain and continue in the ECE Program, a student must meet the following conditions:
+TEP STUDENT RETENTION: To remain and continue in the Education Program, a student must meet the following conditions:

 - 1. Maintain a minimum cumulative GPA of 2.50.
 If a student's cumulative GPA drops below 2.50 after admission to the TEP, that student may not take additional education courses until the GPA is raised to 2.50 or higher.
 Students may apply for readmission no more than twice. - 2.
-Receive passing evaluation in all ECE laboratory experiences. - 3.
+Complete all laboratory experiences with a grade of "C" or higher. - 3.
 Exhibit responsible professional and ethical behavior at all times. - 4.
-Hold active membership in SGAE or PAGE beginning with the first course taken requiring an ECE laboratory experience.
+Hold active membership in SGAE or PAGE beginning with the first course taken requiring a laboratory experience.